Undergraduate Student Fellows

 All current Paterno Fellows are eligible to apply.
 You can apply for up to two fellowships, but can receive one at most.
 If you apply for two fellowships, rank them in the email with your application materials.
 Click on the button below to view the PDF application guide for more information.

-At the start of each fall semester, students in the Paterno Fellows Program have an opportunity to apply for a fellowship with the Rock Ethics Institute (REI) at Penn State.
-These fellowships involve working closely with and assisting REI faculty on interdisciplinary ethics projects.
-Some projects focus on research, while others focus on developing programming and networks related to ethics at Penn State.
-Students selected for a one-semester fellowship receive a $1,000 award, while students selected for a two-semester fellowship receive a $2,000 award.
-The expectation is that fellows will contribute 5–10 hours per week to their project.
+Students in the Paterno Fellows Program are invited to apply for a fellowship with the Penn State Rock Ethics Institute (REI) during the 2025–2026 academic year.
+This program supported by the Paterno Fellows Program and REI provides fellows the opportunity to work closely with and assist REI faculty on interdisciplinary ethics projects.
+Some projects focus on research while others focus on developing programming and networks related to ethics at Penn State.
+There are two different projects listed below for which students can apply.
+Students receive a $1,000 award for a one-semester fellowship and a $2,000 award for a two-semester fellowship.
+The expectation is that fellows contribute 5–10 hours per week to their project.

 Call for Applications